Syed-Zain-Ul-Haque/Applied-Data-Science-Capstone/README.md

 - Utilize your data analysis tools to load a dataset, clean it, and find out interesting insights from it

 # Module 2 Exploratory Data Analysis (EDA):
-We will collect data on the Falcon 9 first-stage landings.
+In this module we will collect data on the Falcon 9 first-stage landings.
 We will use a RESTful API and web scraping.
 We will also convert the data into a dataframe and then perform some data wrangling.
 ## Objectives:
 - Create scatter plots and bar charts by writing Python code to analyze data in a Pandas data frame
 - Write Python code to conduct exploratory data analysis by manipulating data in a Pandas data frame